-The Young Women’s Transition Program, known as YWTP, is located in Albany next to Oak Creek Youth Correctional Facility.
+The Jackie Winters Transition Program, known as JWTP (formerly Young Women's Transition Program or YWTP), is located in Albany next to Oak Creek Youth Correctional Facility.

-The goal of YWTP is to create a cohesive, supportive, and therapeutic community that emphasizes education, relapse prevention, and other skills the youth need to become successful, independent adults.
+The goal of JWTP is to create a cohesive, supportive, and therapeutic community that emphasizes education, relapse prevention, and other skills the youth need to become successful, independent adults.

 Who is Eligible?

-While youth are at Oak Creek, the members of their multidisciplinary team (MDT) will determine whether YWTP is an appropriate transition option for the youth.
+While youth are at Oak Creek, the members of their multidisciplinary team (MDT) will determine whether JWTP is an appropriate transition option for the youth.

 - they have shown by their changes at Oak Creek that they have the ability to make progress in their treatment;